Broister History, Family Crest & Coats of Arms

 The surname Broister was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow.
 The Scord of Brouster is one of the earliest Neolithic farm sites in Shetland, Scotland dating back to 2220 BC.
 Some of the earliest records of the family include: Nicholaus, braciator regis (i.e. the king's brewer), was present at the perambulation of lands in 1219; Johannes the 'braciator' was one of the 'native men' of the Abbey of Dunfermline in the thirteenth century; and Thomas le Breuester of the forest of Passeley in the county of Lanark rendered homage in 1296.

 Early History of the Broister family

 This web page shows only a small excerpt of our Broister research.
 Another 155 words (11 lines of text) covering the years 1200, 1382, 1480, 1379, 1599, 1663, 1645, 1659, 1623, 1671, 1653, 1656, 1560, 1644, 1620, 1674, 1702, 1674 and 1698 are included under the topic Early Broister History in all our PDF Extended History products and printed products wherever possible.

 Broister Spelling Variations

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years Broister has appeared as Brewster, Broster, Brouster, Brewester, Brostar and many more.

 Early Notables of the Broister family (pre 1700)

-Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English...
-Another 46 words (3 lines of text) are included under the topic Early Broister Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English politician who sat in the House of Commons in 1653 and 1656; and Elder William Brewster (c.1560-1644), Pilgrim colonist leader and preacher born in Doncaster...